rasimhodzic89/Beginner-Project-Caesar-Cipher/README.md

 This is my first Python project using VS Code and GitHub.

 # Description
 This is a beginner Python project created to practice core Python concepts such as input/output, variables, and basic logic.
+I used the website FreeCodeCamp to help me with this project.

 # Features
 - Runs in the terminal